Deep Carbon Observatory (2014)

 (Review contains spoilers, like any review worth reading)

-DCO was recommended to me by the internet, an avid reader and close personal friend, tenfootpole bryce gave it a glowing review, my boss, several random passersby on the streets and Matthijs van Nieuwkerk devoted an entire season of The Wereld Draait Door solely to singing its praises, going so far as to barricade himself inside the studio and commit ritual self-immolation on a pile of what must be pretty rare hardcopies by now when the clamoring media big wigs had enough of yet another flagrant defiance of the original programming, which I think we can all agree is taking your love for elfgames a little bit too far.
+DCO was recommended to me by the internet, an avid reader and close personal friend, tenfootpole bryce gave it a glowing review, my boss, several random passersby on the streets and Matthijs van Nieuwkerk devoted an entire season of The Wereld Draait Door solely to singing its praises, going so far as to barricade himself inside the studio and commit ritual self-immolation on a pile of what must be pretty rare hardcopies by now when the clamoring media big wigs had enough of yet another flagrant defiance of the original programming, which I think we can all agree is taking one’s love for elfgames a little bit too far.
 I mean Deep Carbon Observatory is great but not that great Matthijs.
 Jesus.

 “Once, long ago there was a Kingdom of unspeakable wealth that traded in dark wonders, secrets and death.
 And many of the strange things now on earth were theirs.
 They drew their power and magic from a place, and guarded it fiercely against all.
 Then, out of spite (somehow) as their kingdom slowly died, they hid their treasure palace in a lake, and set there: sleepless and indestructible guards.
 Everyone knows where it is, on the Lock, upriver of Carrowmore.
 No-one who goes there has ever come back.”

 Bam!
 And we are off, fuck hooks.
 Where the shit do I start?
 We start off almost in medias res.
-As soon as the PCs arrive in the flooded border town of Carrowmore we get a list of encounters that take place simultaneously and branch off into a sort of cross-fertilising flowchart from hell, immediately investing the PCs into the place.
+As soon as the PCs arrive in the flooded border town of Carrowmore we get a list of encounters that take place simultaneously and branch off into a sort of cross-fertilizing flowchart from hell, immediately investing the PCs into the place.
 They will have to split up or choose who to save and who to lose.
-The encounters are brief sentences creating an immediately memorable scene that connects the PCs to shit going on and provides numerous hooks and quests.
+The encounters are brief sentences that evoke an immediately memorable scene that connects the PCs to shit going on and provides numerous hooks and quests.
 They are always scenes of human misery.

 A grief-struck survivor wanders past screaming of ‘unclean meat’.
 Kon-i-Gut is insane.
 She knows about the cannibals in town, they will kill her soon.